-In 2018 The Heriot Angling Club had 26 club outings to the following venues:
+In 2022 The Heriot Angling Club had 25 club outings to fish the following fisheries / venues:

 - Lake of Menteith

 - Carron Valley Reservoir

 - Coldingham Loch